-➤ A quarterly dummy variable to reflect seasonal patterns for the first calendar quarter.
+A dummy variable reflecting seasonal patterns for the first calendar quarter.

-A dummy variable to reflect the motor fuel and diesel motor fuel gas cap, which went into effect in the second quarter of 2006.
+A dummy variable reflecting the motor fuel and diesel motor fuel gas cap, which went into effect in the second quarter of 2006.

 Fuel Use Tax

 Fuel use tax collections fluctuate with fuel consumption, especially diesel fuel, which is influenced by both economic conditions and fuel prices.
 The diesel fuel model, which is detailed in the Petroleum Business Taxes section, is used as a proxy for fuel use tax collections.
 The fuel use tax is also affected by fuel prices since this can dictate if a driver purchases fuel in-State or out-of-State.
 When drivers purchase fuel out-of-State, but use it in-State, fuel use tax collections increase while motor fuel tax collections and sales tax collections on motor fuel both decline.